hubmapconsortium/ingest-validation-tools/sample-examples/bad-sample/README.md

 ```
 Sample TSV Errors:
-- Header in column 1 ("A") doesn't match field name "donor.source.institution" in
+- Header in column 1 ("A") doesn't match field name "donor_id" in the schema
+- Header in column 2 ("B") doesn't match field name "sample_id" in the schema
+- Header in column 3 ("C") doesn't match field name "donor.source.institution" in
   the schema
-- Header in column 2 ("B") doesn't match field name "donor.vital_state" in the schema
+- Header in column 4 ("D") doesn't match field name "donor.vital_state" in the schema
-- Header in column 3 ("C") doesn't match field name "donor.health_status" in the schema
-- Header in column 4 ("D") doesn't match field name "medical_procedure.organ.condition"
-  in the schema
 - There is a missing header in column 5 ("E")
 - There is a missing header in column 6 ("F")
 - There is a missing header in column 7 ("G")